echicken/dpc2/README.md

 ### Linux

 For automatic startup, a [systemd unit file](doorparty-connector.service) is available.
-It assumes that `doorparty-connector` and `doorparty-connector.ini` reside within `/opt/doorparty-connector`, so edit the unit file if you placed this program elsewhere.
+It assumes that `doorparty-connector` and `doorparty-connector.ini` reside within `/opt/doorparty-connector`, so edit the path as needed.

+If you use some other init system, you're on your own - but feel free to share your init script / config file / whatever and I can add it to this repo.

 ### Windows

-I dunno, put a shortcut in your startup items menu or some shit like that.
+I dunno, put a shortcut in your Startup menu or some shit like that.

 ## Usage